 The recommendation is to make the appropriate design to have a proper synchronization for the inter-clock paths.
 To do this, add, at minimum, a double-register logic synchronizer.
 In the case a FIFO or higher-level protocol is already defined on the path, this DRC can be safely ignored.
-For a detailed list of CDC violations, run report\cdc.
+For a detailed list of CDC violations, run report_cdc.

-In the following figure, an asynchronous clock domain exists between clkl and clkl.
-However, the clkl capture domain doesn't contain a double register logic synchronizer to synchronize the data.
+In the following figure, an asynchronous clock domain exists between clk1 and clk2.
+However, the clk2 capture domain doesn't contain a double register logic synchronizer to synchronize the data.